mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

 WMS Loader
 **********

-Opens a dialog in which a WMS can be loaded via the getCapabilities-Request.
+Opens a dialog in which a WMS can be loaded via the getCapabilities request.
 It is possible to load WMS 1.1.1 and WMS 1.3.0.

 .. image:: ../../../figures/wms_loader.png